 First, Catholic thinkers like Brian Davies have pointed out that St Thomas Aquinas recognized that God is not actually a "moral agent" since morality is conditioned upon the existence of a moral law, and God exists independently of any moral law.
 Without creation, there would be no such thing as moral imperatives against evils such as murder or theft (since the very concept of murder and theft wouldn't even exist without someone else to kill or steal from).
 So any 'problem of evil' type arguments with God 'failing' the question of "Is God a moral agent?" doesn't actually touch upon whether God exists or not.
 If Steven grants the substance of this, then his entire argument is irrelevant to the question of whether God exists.

 Second, I'd say a big irony about his whole 'moral argument' is that without God there would be no morality to begin with.
 We as rational creatures know that an action is morally wrong because we can deduce that it fails to meet some objective, perfect standard.
 But this only makes sense if there is a 'Divine Law-Giver' to begin with to encode this perfect standard into creation.
 Otherwise morality is purely subjective (e.g. many people say the abortion issue is a matter of personal option), which collapses into no morality at all.
 This is precisely why the more consistent atheists will say that morality doesn't really exist, and that 'morality' is actually an invention of the State, with these moral laws being created by human legislatures.
 At that point, 'morality' collapses into a Darwinian 'survival of the fittest' social battle.
 And from that view, there quite logically is no such thing as murder or abuse, but simply the weak naturally and inevitably being subject to the whims of the strong.
-So for Steven to base his case there is no God precisely because we have a moral law that God is violating is to unwittingly cut the very branch supporting him.
+So for Steven to base his case there is no God precisely because we have

 I will now go through Steven's argument quoting and commenting on the parts I have issue with:

-Premise (1): If God exists, then any child that suffers will ultimately benefit from it
+Premise (1): If God exists, then any child that suffers will ultimately benefit from it.

 I could grant this as true and it wouldn't disprove God's existence for the reasons I have specified in response to your Premise #2.
 (More on this later.)
 That said, I think you might have a wrong idea of what it means to suffer, as well as what it means to "benefit," which would cause your Premise #1 to be potentially improperly defined (equivocal) and thus invalid.